The City of Austin has ambitious building energy efficiency codes, policies, and programs in place.

 Increasing attic insulation or improving roof solar reflectance are examples of energy efficiency measures that can be used to obtain a higher rating.

 To meet Basic Requirements, an owner of a new multifamily residential building has three options.
 The first option is to comply with a detailed list of energy efficiency measures set forth in this document.

-The second option is to demonstrate that the building has a 4% improvement in energy performance compared to a baseline building that complies with ASHRAE 90.1-2010 Appendix G (with Austin Amendments).
-Furthermore, the building must meet the prescriptive code requirements of the 2012 International Energy Conservation Code, Chapter 4.
+The second option is to demonstrate that the building has a 4% improvement in energy performance compared to a baseline building that complies with ASHRAE 90.1 Appendix G (with Austin Amendments).
+Furthermore, the building must meet the prescriptive code requirements of the 2015 International Energy Conservation Code, Chapter 4 section C402.

 The Commercial rating includes a series of Basic Requirements (required for all AEGB rated projects) and voluntary measures.
 Projects that meet only the Basic Requirements earn a 1-Star Rating; completing voluntary measures can result in a building’s rating improving up to a 5-Star Rating.

-The fulfill the Basic Requirement with respect to energy efficiency, a building must meet the requirements of the 2012 International Energy Conservation Code, Section C406.2, Efficient HVAC performance.
+The fulfill the Basic Requirement with respect to energy efficiency, a building must meet the requirements of the 2015 International Energy Conservation Code, Section C406.2, Efficient HVAC performance.
 Additionally, the building must be registered with ENERGY STAR Portfolio Manager, a tool used to track building energy use metrics.
-Finally, the building must either exceed the current Austin Energy Code requirement for building interior lighting by 15% or demonstrate a 4% improvement in the energy performance of the proposed building compared to a baseline building that complies with the current Austin Energy Code.
+Finally, the building must either exceed the current Austin Energy Code requirement for building interior lighting and the requirement for parking garage lighting power by 15% or demonstrate a 5% improvement in the energy cost performance of the proposed building compared to a baseline building that complies with the current Austin Energy Code.